Batev/Interpret-Models/README.md

 | hours-per-week | 40             |
 | income         | >=50k          |

+There are quite a lot of such examples in which Model 1. got the wrong result and Models 2., 3. and 4. guessed it right.
+In this case we could see that the decision for the person's income to be <50k of the first Model is mainly based on the fact that the person has *never married*.
+In the other three cases there are not strong indicators for a negative decision.

 | Model 1. \| y=0 (probability=0.590, score=-0.363) | Model 2. \| y=1 (probability=0.761, score=1.157) | Model 3. \| y=1 (probability=0.771, score=1.214) | Model 4. \|  y=1 (probability=0.677, score=0.739) |
 |---------------------------------------------------|--------------------------------------------------|--------------------------------------------------|---------------------------------------------------|
 | +1.015: marital-status__ Never-married            | +0.793:  education-num                           | +0.833: education-num                            | +0.926: ethnicity__ White                         |